hmrc/alcohol-duty-returns/README.md

 To format all the scala files in the project correctly:
 > `sbt scalafmtAll`

-To check if there are any scalastyle errors, warnings or infos:
-> `sbt scalastyle`
->
 > ### All tests and checks

 This is an sbt command alias specific to this project.
 It will run a scala format